Refund students living in Printworks their 3rd rent instalment

 You may also want to take a look at Shelter's housing advice for more information.

 I am struggling to pay my rent.
 What support is available?

 We appreciate that many students have lost work or been affected by other changes in circumstances as a result of the current situation, and that this can have a profound financial impact.
 The first piece of good news is that Government information indicates that term three student loans should still be paid as expected.
-The second is that the University has created a specific emergency fund to mitigate some of the financial impact to students who are in financial hardship.
+The second is that the University has created a specific emergency fund, open until the end of June, to mitigate some of the financial impact to students who are in financial hardship.

 The amount that can be applied for either as a loan or a grant, will be a capped at £1000.
 As with any application for assistance for financial hardship this is not a guaranteed award and we would expect that criteria for hardship will still apply.
 For example, if a student has savings that they can use, they would not be eligible.
 The most important aspect of an application for the fund is the supporting statement which is an opportunity to explain how your finances have been impacted by Covid-19 and to provide any evidence specific to this.